-Is coaching right for me or my child?
+Is coaching right for me, my employee, or my child?

 Quality of life is enhanced when we achieve fulfilling goals in our personal and professional lives.
-Who wouldn’t want this for themselves or their child?
 However, there does have to be a commitment on your part if coaching is to be effective: